sumaninster/crypto-server/README.md

 ## Configure

 ### Supported Currencies
-To manage supported currencies, update the variable "supportedCurrencySymbolsMap" in the file "config.go"
+To manage supported currencies, update the variable "supportedCurrencySymbolsMap" in the file "src/config.go"

 ### Redis Server
 Redis sever is used to cache values.
-To confirue redis server, update the variables "redisHost", "redisPassword" & "redisDB" in the file "config.go"
+To confirue redis server, update the variables "redisHost", "redisPassword" & "redisDB" in the file "src/config.go"

 ## Swagger API Docs